mildsunrise/jackpifm/README.md

 **Protip 3:** Another way to reduce glitches and errors is to reflow more frequently;
 you can do this by decreasing the `-t` option.
-This will cause bigger pitch changes but I'll doubt they'll be audible then.
+This will cause bigger pitch changes but I'll doubt they'll become audible.

 ## Resampling